hawkv6/hawkeye/README.md

    - For more information, refer to the [start command documentation](docs/commands/start.md).

 ## Additional Information
+- The design considerations are documented in the [design file](docs/design.md).
 - Environment variables are documented in the [env file](docs/env.md).
 - The proto definiton is included via submodule and can be found [here](https://github.com/hawkv6/proto/blob/main/intent.proto).
 - Limitations are documented in the [limitations file](docs/limitations.md).